 The lowdown

 So … is it safe?
 Yes!
 Murphy Oil Soap is a LOT safer than many cleaners sold today.
+(It’s received a C in the Environmental Working Group Guide to Healthy Cleaning, which surprisingly is a safer ranking than most cleaners on store shelves.)
 It’s biodegradable and free of phosphates, ammonia, and bleach.
 Plus, it’s made with naturally-derived ingredients.
 If you have stringent safety standards, though, and want to avoid lye you’ll have to stick to natural staples like vinegar, baking soda, and lemons.

 Interestingly, many floor care professionals say that Murphy Oil Soap should not be used to clean hardwood floors.
 Instead, a mixture of a gallon of warm water and a half cup of white vinegar is the best cleaner.
 Who knew that something so simple and cheap is really the most effective?